eburke16/eburke16/README.md

 ## GET TO KNOW ME
 My love of learning extends beyond the classroom.
 <ul>
+  <li> My family and I have lived in four countries: <b>Haiti, Senegal, Italy,</b> and the <b>United States</b>.
+    <li> I grew up in Massachusetts, but spent my summers working in New Hampshire, South Carolina, Colorado, and Wyoming.
-  <li> My family has lived in four countries (<b>Haiti, Senegal, Italy,</b> and the <b>United States</b>).
-We love exploring new places, learning new languages, experimenting with new recipes, and meeting new people.
+    <li> I absolutely love exploring new places, learning new languages, experimenting with new recipes, and meeting new people.
-<li> I started learning how to play tennis in 2022 and I'm hooked.
+<li> I started learning how to play tennis in 2022 and I'm 100% hooked.
 </ul>

 Please free to reach out for a coffee chat. ☕️